Rajeshkanth/easy_transfer/README.md

 The `App` component serves as the entry point of the application.
 It manages the state and context using React hooks and creates a context for sharing data between components.
 It also initializes the socket connection and sets up routing for different pages using React Router.

+### Login & SignUp Component

+These components handles the user to login or sign up to use their respective accounts to send money from one bank account to another `mock`.

-### Payment Form Component (`PaymentForm.js`)
+### PaymentPage Component (`PaymentPage.js`)

 The `PaymentForm` component handles user input for transferring amounts and recipient details.
 It uses context to access and update state values like amounts, account numbers, and the socket connection.
 It emits a `paymentPageConnected` event upon form submission, triggering a transaction confirmation.

 ### Success Component (`Success.js`)

 The `Success` component displays the transaction status after submission.
-It listens for socket events like `success` and `failed`, updating the UI based on transaction outcomes.
+It listens for socket/http events like `success` and `failed`, updating the UI based on transaction outcomes.
 Additionally, it handles confirmation alerts and redirects users based on transaction success or failure.

 ## Backend (Socket.io with Express)

-The backend uses Socket.io with Express to manage real-time communication.
+The backend uses Socket.io and http request/response with Express to manage real-time communication and ejs view engine is used to create ui for the confirmation/cancelation page.

+The backend code is deployed here in the repository named as `easy_transfer_server`

 ### Socket.io Server (`server.js`)

 The Socket.io server handles various events like `paymentPageConnected`, `join_success_room`, `clicked`, and `canceled`.
 It manages rooms for different tabs, emits confirmation alerts, and handles success/failure events for transactions.

----

-This Markdown file outlines the structure and functionality of the payment application's frontend (built with React) and backend (Socket.io with Express).
+### Polling

+The polling is another configuration for confirm/cancel the alerts initiated from `easy_transfer` webpage.
+It handles multiple endpoints to login authentication, saving accounts, verifying the payment transactions.

 ---to run the application